 Eye Color Studio.
 If you're thinking about getting colored contacts, or even theatrical contact lenses, this is a great app to try.
 You upload your photo, then click on different eye colors and effects to "try them on."

 MakeUp.
-This app provides a virtual makeover, letting you apply various shades of eye makeup, as well as foundation, blush and lipstick to your photograph.
-The before-and-after photo feature is fun.
+This app provides a virtual makeover.
+The Android version lets you various shades of eye makeup, as well as foundation, blush and lipstick, to your photograph.
+The before-and-after photo feature is fun, too.
+The updated version for Apple devices is different — it applies filters to your live video, which you can save as a video or as a still photo.

 QuitNow!
 This app provides great motivation for quitting smoking.
-It keeps count of how many cigarettes you have avoided and how much money you have saved by quitting.
+It keeps track of when the last time was that you smoked, how many cigarettes you have avoided and how much money you have saved by quitting.

 Quit Smoking Now with Max Kirsten.
 Smoking is a risk factor for age-related macular degeneration, which can destroy your vision.
 And if you have dry eyes, then smoking will just irritate them more.
-Consider this app that adapts Max Kirsten's well-known smoking cessation program for the iPhone, iPod Touch and iPad.
+Consider this app that adapts Max Kirsten's well-known smoking cessation program for Apple devices.
 There are many methods for quitting smoking, so read the description before you buy and decide if this one could help you.

 BeeLine Reader.
 This app may help you increase your reading speed on the iPhone and iPad.
 It uses color gradients to tint the fonts in a book, article or other text to help draw your eye forward and reduce the chance of skipping lines or repeat-reading.
 The developers say that it could even help people with ADD, dyslexia or vision impairments, and they offer a reading challenge on their website so you can see if your reading speed really does increase.
 A desktop browser extension and PDF reader are also available.